 The Reality of Maths Education in South Africa

-Only 2 passed with a mark above 60%, ensuring them entry into university studies in maths and sciences.
+Only 33,815 obtained with a mark above 60% or above, ensuring them entry into university studies in maths and sciences.

-Only 2% of children who started school together in Grade 1 finished matric in 2019 with a solid understanding of mathematics and the skills required to access tertiary studies in maths and sciences.
+Less than 3% of children who started school together in Grade 1 finished matric in 2022 with a solid understanding of mathematics and the skills required to access tertiary studies in maths and sciences.

-To address this, Numeric has developed a unique after school maths program targeting Grade 7 learners to improve their maths skills.
+To address this, Numeric has developed a unique after school maths program targeting late primary school learners to improve their maths skills.

 What is the After-School Maths Program?

 We partner with 41 primary schools across three provinces in South Africa, where learners apply to be part of our program.
 We select 50 learners whom we divide into two classes of 25 learners each.

 The after-school maths program has classes that run for 1.5 – 2 hours twice each week, totaling 3-4 hours a week, to reach our target of 100 hours of extra maths instruction throughout the year.
 The after-school maths program is staffed with the pre-service teachers who are carefully selected, trained, and mentored by Numeric staff as they complete their yearlong internship with us.

 We believe that an intervention at the high school level is too late to stem the tide of drop-out and loss of confidence in this important subject.
 That is why our after-school maths program intervention focus on the last two years of primary school – our work allows more learners to leave primary school with a solid foundation in basic mathematics, enabling them to choose pure mathematics and be more successful in high school mathematics, thereby gaining access to tertiary studies.

 Why is the After-School Maths Program Unique?